Today we go back to the origins of One-Punch Man’s creation and the reasons behind it.

 This also answers the question of how One-Punch Man was created: with a graphics tablet.

-His breakthrough as a professional mangaka
+ONE’s breakthrough as a professional mangaka

 After a while of doing a “normal” job, ONE decided it really wasn’t anything for him.
 He would try for a year to see if he could become a professional manga artist.